| |

 composer Gustav Holst, lies just behind

-that she was also the first ever female
+doctor in England, and she was also the

 |